aplteam/MarkAPL/Files/MarkAPL.md

 Changing/debugging CSS can be cumbersome. `MarkAPL` offers help, refer to the "Styles" document for details.

+#### `copyCaption`

+Text vector that defaults to "Copy".
+Used as the caption of the button shown in every code block, if `copy2ClipboardBtn` is 1.

+#### `copiedCaption`

+Text vector that defaults to "Copied".
+Used as the caption of the button shown in every code block, if `copy2ClipboardBtn` is 1.

+####m `copy2ClipboardBtn`

+Boolean that defaults to 1.
+Set this to 0 if you don't want to have "Copy" buttons in every code block.

+#### `data`

+Contains all embedded data as a matrix with two columns: "name" and "value".

 #### createFullHtmlPage

 This parameter is of interest only to APL programmers.